ageu87/social-network/README.md

-# social-network
+# Project GYM
-Created new social network
+Created new project for gym´s